SESSION COOKIES VS. PERSISTENT COOKIES

 Performance/Analytical Cookies allow us to understand how visitors use our Website and Service such as by collecting information about the number of visitors to the Website, what pages visitors view on our Website and how long visitors are viewing pages on the Website.

 Performance/Analytical Cookies also help us measure the performance of our advertising campaigns in order to help us improve our campaigns and the Service’s content for those who engage with the advertising on our site.

 Retargeting/Advertising Cookies collect data about your online activity and identify your interests so that we can provide advertising that we believe is relevant to you.

 You can decide whether or not to accept Cookies.
 One way you can do this is through your internet browser’s settings.
 Most browsers have an option for turning off the Cookie feature, which will prevent your browser from accepting new Cookies, as well as (depending on the sophistication of your browser software) allow you to decide on acceptance of each new Cookie in a variety of ways.
 You can also delete all Cookies that are already on your computer.
 If you do this, however, you may have to manually adjust some preferences every time you visit a site and some Service and functionalities may not work.

 To explore what Cookie setting are available to you, look in the "preferences" or "options" section of your browser’s menu.
 To find our more information about Cookies, including information about how to manage and delete Cookies, please visit https://ico.org.uk/for-the-public/online/cookies/ or http://www.allaboutcookies.org/.

-We also allow you the ability to opt out of certain types of Cookies by clicking on the cookie banner when you first enter the applicable website (for EU users), or by clicking here to adjust your cookie settings.
+We also allow you the ability to opt out of certain types of Cookies by clicking on the cookie banner when you first enter the applicable website (for EU users), or by clicking the "Do Not Sell My Personal Information" link at the bottom of the home page to adjust your cookie settings.